magoo/minimalist-risk-management/INTERVIEW.md

 We often have to ask experts for insight into subject matters that produce risk.
 This documents supports a _risk interview_, which often supports a _risk assessment_.

 The **objective** is to effectively draw upon expert knowledge to discover plausible risk scenarios that require mitigation by our larger security organization.
+With many organizations moving towards a Zero-Trust Strategy.
+It's important to gleen insight into the following areas in the impact portion your interview:

+- [ ] 1.
+What data is critical to your department
+- [ ] 2.
+Which applications are used daily, weekly, and monthly?
+- [ ] 3.
+Where are the companies critical assets running?
+(AWS, Azure, GCP)
+- [ ] 4.
+What are the services which support our daily operations?
+- [ ] 5.
+Organize the notes visualize a threat model or to gain understanding of possible risks

 The **key result** is written analysis and the production of *scenarios* that guide mitigation efforts.